 Central Desert gets “best Sand Tracks show ever”

-It’s been another epic year for Sand Tracks, as the tour travelled 5,487km to bring bands from Australia’s Top End and Tableland to 5 communities in the heart of our nation.
+It’s been another epic year for Sand Tracks, as the tour travelled 5,487km to bring bands from Australia’s Top End and Tableland to the desert heart of our nation.

 Sand Tracks 2019 kicked off at the Bush Bands Business conference at Ross River, where six bands and three Desert Divas were selected alongside the two Sand Tracks Bands to receive guidance and mentoring from some of Australia’s finest music industry professionals.